trishanamruthur/HRL-Labs-Clinic/_sources/quantum-information/1-bloch-sphere/bloch-sphere.md

 :class: important
 The Bloch sphere is a tool for visualizing qubits and qubit operations, but just because it exists in $\mathbb{R}^3$ does not mean it is in any way connected to physical space.

 Saying that a qubit pointing up on the bloch sphere corresponds to something pointing up in the real world is like saying that a stock price going up risks damaging the roof of your building.
 The Bloch sphere is just a graph; a visualization tool.
-Got it?
-If you're still confused, please direct any concerns to [Thaddeus Ladd](mailto:tdladd@hrl.com).
 ```

 However, since the Bloch sphere does lie in $\mathbb{R}^3$, it is conventional to give the states on the axes special names.
 For instance, the states $\ket{+\textbf{z}}$ and $\ket{-\textbf{z}}$ correspond to $\ket{0}$ and $\ket{1}$, respectively (which you can check with the previous equation above).
 Likewise